gklyne/annalist/INTRO.md

 A software tool for data management that is:

-* Easy - can be used out-of-the box without prior configuration
+* **Easy** - can be used out-of-the box without prior configuration

-* Flexible - can add struycture to data as needs are recognized.
-No force-fitting of datra into a pre-defined schema.
+* **Flexible** - can add structure to data as needs are recognized.
+No force-fitting of data into a pre-defined schema.

-* Sharable - data is created in an easy-to-read plain text format.
+* **Sharable** - data is created in an easy-to-read plain text format.
 The data is sharable with and accessible by those who don't have Annalist software.

-* Remixable - data can be mixed with other sources.
-This is achieved mainly by using Linbked Data principles and technologies.
-Also, provide suppoirt for augmenting existing spreadsheet data and make it available as linked data.
+* **Remixable** - data can be mixed with other sources.
+This is achieved mainly by using Linked Data principles and technologies.
+Also, provide support for augmenting existing spreadsheet data and make it available as linked data.

 ## Status (as of April 2014)